-There are a number of costs involved in running an early years provision.
-These range from bills for premises and utilities to staff payroll and equipment.
-You must be confident when budgeting that the income you receive from fees and government funding will be enough to cover all your outgoings, and will allow you to provide a high quality service to children and families.
+There are a number of costs involved in running an early years provision — from bills and utilities to staff payroll and equipment.
+You must be confident when budgeting that the income you receive from fees and government funding will be enough to cover all your outgoings, and allow you to provide a high quality service to families.

 What government funding is available for early years education?

-Co-ordinated by local authorities, early years education funding provides free part time childcare places for all three and four-year-olds, and some two-year-olds.
+Co-ordinated by local authorities, early years education funding provides childcare places for all three and four-year-olds, and some two-year-olds.
 Two-year-olds will qualify if they or their families receive certain benefits or they are looked after by their local authority.

 What is the Early Years Pupil Premium?

-The Early Years Pupil Premium (EYPP) provides additional funding for disadvantaged three and four-year-olds.
-Early years providers can claim an extra 53p per hour for three and four-year-olds whose families are in receipt of eligible benefits, or who are in local authority care.
-A model form and letter to help providers of early years education identify which children are eligible for the Early Years Pupil Premium can be found here.
-Under 5 magazine explains where to start with EYPP funding.
+The Early Years Pupil Premium (EYPP) provides additional funding for disadvantaged three- and four-year-olds.
+Early years providers can claim an extra 53p per hour for three- and four-year-olds whose families are in receipt of eligible benefits, or who are in local authority care.
+A model form and letter to help providers identify which children are eligible for the Early Years Pupil Premium can be found here.
+An article in Under 5 magazine explained where to start with EYPP funding.

-Further information on government funding is available from the DfE website, or by contacting your local authority, who will also advise you about other public grants and funds that you may be able to access.
+Further information on government funding is available here, or by contacting your local authority, who will also advise you about other public grants and funds that you may be able to access.

-Due to be launched in early 2017, the Tax-Free Childcare Scheme aims to make childcare more affordable for working parents.
-Parents will be invited to set up an online account to pay for childcare with a registered provider, and the government will contribute £2 for every £8 parents spend.
-The scheme will give eligible families a maximum of £2,000 per child per year, or £4,000 for children with disabilities.
+The Tax-Free Childcare Scheme aims to make childcare more affordable for working parents.
+Parents set up an online account to pay for childcare with a registered provider, and the government will contribute £2 for every £8 parents spend.
+The scheme gives eligible families a maximum of £2,000 per child per year, or £4,000 for children with disabilities.

 Charitable settings which are not registered companies do not have a Unique Tax Reference number and should contact the HMRC childcare service helpline on 0300 123 4097 for more information on how to sign up.